Membership Basics

 Refer Families and Earn Rewards

 Offer your OUTreach referral code to new and existing families.
-When a family uses your code to sign up for a membership plan, they’re able to try their first month at a discount.
+When a family uses your code to sign up for a membership plan, they’ll receive a reduced membership price during their introductory period.
 You’ll receive a cash reward for the referral through the Outreach Program.

 Offer Class Discounts

 Share class coupons to help new families get to know you and your teaching style.
-Choose how much to reduce the class price in USD, and families will see the credit equivalent discounted at checkout.
+Choose how much to reduce the class price in USD, and families will see the credit equivalent applied to their class cost at checkout.
 Class coupons can be a great way to introduce new families to your classes and build relationships that lead to future enrollments.

 Using Both to Support Families and Build Relationships